 Cassia oil can be used just like common cinnamon oil — it can be ingested or used topically.
 When consuming cassia oil, start with small doses (a drop or two) and work your way up from there.
 It provides a spicy and warm flavor that goes perfectly with teas, coffee and spicy dishes.
 Here are some cassia oil uses that you can try at home:

 - To treat a cold and flu, diffuse 2–3 drops of cassia oil or inhale the oil twice daily.

-- For digestive health, rub 2–3 drops of cassia oil mixed with equal parts carrier oil (like coconut or jojoba oil) on the feet or abdomen.
+- For digestive health, rub an oil blend of 2–3 drops of cassia oil mixed with equal parts carrier oil (like coconut or jojoba oil) on the feet or abdomen.

-- To kill fungal infection, rub 1–2 drops of cassia oil with equal parts carrier oil on the needed area twice daily.
+- To kill fungal infection, rub a dilution of 1–2 drops of cassia oil with equal parts carrier oil on the desired area twice daily.

 - To uplift mood, diffuse 2–3 drops of cassia oil or add the oil to a warm bath.

 - To treat nausea and avoid vomiting, put 3–5 drops of cassia oil in a handkerchief and inhale the scent whenever you feel nauseous.

 - For internal use, start with a small amount, such as a drop of cassia oil, and add it to your coffee, tea, oatmeal or any dish that has a warm and spicy flavor.

 Cassia Oil Recipes